The battle between WiFi, Bluetooth, and wired connections

 Some other things to keep in mind are location and proximity.
 Since Bluetooth has a relatively weaker signal compared to WiFi, the proximity of your devices should be considered when in use.
 This means that you probably don't want to try and transmit audio to someone 3 houses over, but if you're connecting to a speaker in the same room or in the backyard with the host device, it will be fine.
 Also note that audio quality deteriorates when being transmitted through walls and other obstacles.
 A clear line of sight from the host to the client is always preferred to minimize interference.

 When it comes down to it, Bluetooth headphones are only as good as their circuitry.
 Pretty much everything inside the headphones in regards to the driver is completely the same as a wired headphone.
 The only difference is that instead of terminating in an analog audio jack, Bluetooth headphones are routed into the Bluetooth circuit which allows them to be wireless.
-The circuit itself is what process and transmits/receives the data, so if that hardware specifically is lackluster, then it will likewise translate into the overall audio quality.
+The circuit itself is what process and transmits or receives the data, so if that hardware specifically is lackluster, then it will likewise translate into the overall audio quality.

-HIFIMAN Ananda has a Bluetooth variant that we highly recommended for those looking for true audiophile sound in a wireless headphone.
+The HIFIMAN Ananda headphone has a Bluetooth variant that we highly recommended for those looking for true audiophile sound in a wireless headphone.
 In our review, we called them the best wireless headphones in regards to audio quality.
 From a build perspective, there is nothing really on the exterior of the headphone that indicates the difference, other than wires connecting the ear cups to the headband in the BT model.
 The absence of headphone jacks at the bottom of the ear cup is another indication, but otherwise the two headphones look identical.
 From a sound quality perspective, HIFIMAN did a great job making sure that the quality of sound also carried over from the wired version of the Ananda.
 Using some of the high-resolution-friendly codecs that Bluetooth offers, the quality and fidelity are surprisingly impressive considering the power required for open-back planar magnetic driver.
 It doesn't compare to a wired connection, but it's pretty darn nice sounding for a Bluetooth headphone.
 You can read more about the Ananda-BT in our review:

 Bluetooth Audio Recap